 York Language Electives

 Learning a language can broaden your horizons and deepen your knowledge of different cultures.
 In a globalised and interconnected world, it can give you a competitive edge.

-Why take a language elective?
+Why take a York Language Elective?

-- Deepen your cultural knowledge associated with a particular language, and broaden your view of the world
+- Deepen your cultural knowledge associated with a particular language, and broaden your view of the world.

 I'm taking Japanese as an elective module.
 It’s really refreshing to learn something completely different to my degree, and another great way to make friends.